Lawyering In The Age of AI

 What The Polls Reveal

-Here’s a summary of what lawyers and legal professionals have been telling us and our commentary on what it may mean for lawyers -
+Here’s a summary of what lawyers and legal professionals have been telling us and what then follows is our commentary on what it may mean for lawyers -

 AI’s Growing Presence In Legal Work